 The tip is pointed and can stab or scrape quite easily so be very careful, both when practicing and when cleaning the knife.
 It is very dangerous to twirl these swords allowing the tip to pass inside your arm near the bicep due to the point (and if sharpened the edge).
 Do not drop on tip or smash the tip into hard objects, even if the swords are in the nylon sheath, as it will bend or break.
 Unless specifically noted otherwise, the edge will not be sharp but the spine and edge may have 90 degree corners that can cause a scrape, especially if nicked through use.
 Arm sensitivity to spine scrapes tends to go away with practice flipping (but no guarantees).
 We do not round the corners of the spine (as we did on the flipping only integral knives) because that reduces the knife's trapping capability.
 Your state or national knife laws may prohibit purchase, importation or transport of these swords (for example, prohibiting sharp blades over a certain length)!
 Check your state/country knife laws!
 Your local constabulary may regard an unsharpened edge that looks sharp as sharp so be sure to be familiar with your import, transport and ownership laws.
 Buyer assumes all risk of confiscation by customs or local authorities.

 PHOTOGRAPHS: The photos show two pair of new knives selected at random from the first production run.
+We did both brown and red/black.
+This last pair of blunts is in red/black.
 If you look carefully, you may see some minor blemishing on one of the brass knucklebows.
 These were shiny when received but brass tarnishes with time even if it is not used.
 Chances are good the knives you get will have brass D guards that have lost their luster.
 See the essay "Combating Rust on Swords" at this web-site for our two cents worth on how to shiny them up again.